 Both runners and spectators alike would probably agree there's nothing like race day at a high-profile marathon.
 The streets are packed with bib-clad runners as far as the eye can see and the air buzzes with nervous excitement.

-But in light of the coronavirus pandemic, marathons have shifted: Many runners are completing races virtually while some marathons were delayed or canceled completely, according to Running USA.
-After nearly a year of few races, some of the largest U.S. marathons, like the Boston Marathon and the New York City Marathon, are now planning to return to in-person events in 2021.
+But in light of the coronavirus pandemic, marathons have shifted: Many runners are completing races virtually while some marathons are still delayed or canceled completely, according to Running USA.
+After nearly a year of few races, some of the largest U.S. marathons, like the Boston Marathon and the New York City Marathon, returned in 2021, offering both in-person and virtual entry.

 As you wait for the world of racing to return to something closer to normal, brush up on these interesting marathon stats and facts, like the demographics of runners in the U.S. and historic marathon winners.
 Some of the marathon health benefits may even convince first-timers to give this distance a try.

 Most marathons typically categorize runners into female or male groups, which is why we use the terms "women" and "men" below.

 Global Marathon Statistics

 Wondering about the popularity of the marathon around the world?
 About 1.1 million runners complete a marathon each year, which is roughly 0.01 percent of the world's population, according to the International Institute for Race Medicine (IIRM).
 But where speed is concerned, Europe is home to some of the fastest marathoners in the world.

 - Marathons accounted for only 12% of global race results in 2018, per the IIRM.